Skip to content

 Food for blemished skin

-Healthy nutrition is important to protect our body and organs.
-And this includes our largest organ - our skin.
+A healthy diet is important to protect our bodies and organs.
+And this also includes our largest organ – our skin.

-A "bad skin", as we say so nicely, can have the most diverse causes: Genes, PMS, stress...
-But poor nutrition can also affect the condition of our skin.
+“Bad skin”, as we say, can have a variety of causes: genes, PMS, stress… But poor nutrition can also affect the condition of our skin.
 It is therefore worth taking a look at the foods that are good for our skin.

-Regular consumption of the foods suggested here for impure skin will not be a panacea.
-But it can make a bigger difference than one might think.
+Regular consumption of the foods suggested here for blemished skin will not be a panacea.
+But it can make a bigger difference than you might initially think.

 Let's get started!